Binance Market Update (2022-10-02)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SUN, RSR, and LUNC, up by 55%, 19%, and 18%, respectively.
+Market outperformers include SUN, DODO, and LUNC, up by 54%, 18%, and 12%, respectively.

 Market movers: